A Communication-First Account of Explanation: Preliminaries: Context and Causation

-We propose that a natural approach to answering these questions pays attention to the situation in which the explanation is being given and received.
-This approach combines the interventionist idea that explanations communicate patterns of (causal) dependence with explicit modelling of more `pragmatic' factors, such as the epistemic state of the receiver of the explanation.
+We propose that a natural approach to answering these questions pays attention to the communicative context.
+This approach combines the interventionist idea that explanations communicate patterns of dependence with explicit modelling of more `pragmatic' factors, such as the epistemic state of the listener.

-Arguably the most celebrated and influential formalisation of this basic approach -- influencing not just philosophy, but also cognitive science and computer science -- is due to \cite{halpern2005CausesExplanationsStructuralModela}.
-They present a conceptually conservative extension of G\"{a}rdenfors's epistemic approach, but with one fundamental new ingredient, namely appeal to a notion of \emph{actual causation} \citep{halpern2005CausesExplanationsStructuralModela, halpern2005causesExplanationsCause}, that is itself captured using structural causal models.

-An ``actual cause'' of some token event $E$ is a factor $C$ that causally contributed to $E$'s occurrence.
-A common way to think about this causal contribution is counterfactual, employing the so-called ``but-for'' test: if $E$ would not have occurred \emph{but for} $C$, then we say that $C$ was an actual cause of $E$.
-In \autoref{example: holiday tan}, Alice's being in Rome was an actual cause of her tan -- had she not been in Rome, she would not have tanned.

-While this simple but-for analysis is widely applicable, we often want to identify some factor as an actual cause even when it fails the but-for test.
-Suppose, for example, that Alice not only went to sunny Rome ($A=1$ and $B=1$), but she also went to a tanning salon ($C=1$).
-We might want to identify the tanning salon as a cause of her tan even though, had she not gone, the Roman sun still would have tanned her.
-Such cases of \emph{overdetermination} -- and many other puzzle cases for the but-for test -- have motivated a variety of analyses of actual cause (see, e.g., \citealt{Hitchcock2001,woodward2003MakingThingsHappen,Gallow2021}, among many others).
-In Part I of their paper (see \citealt{halpern2005CausesExplanationsStructuralModela}), Halpern and Pearl offer their own counterfactual account of what it takes for a factor to be an actual cause (with several variations summarised in \citealp{halpern2016causality}).

-The rough idea behind these and other counterfactual analyses is that $C$ should be a but-for cause under some contingency in which we hold the values of some variables (off a ``causal pathway'' from $C$ to $E$) fixed to some (possibly non-actual) values.
-In \autoref{example: holiday tan}, note that $C=1$ is a but-for cause of $E=1$ if, for instance, we imagine what would have happened had Alice not been in Rome (that is, assume $A=0$).
-Different proposals make this intuition precise in subtly different ways.
-Such nuances will not matter for our purposes; we only need to assume that we have fixed some ``egalitarian'' analysis of what it is to be a causally contributing factor \citep{bebb2024CausalSelectionEgalitarianism}.
-In particular, our proposal is compatible with any account of actual causation which treats both events as actual causes in cases of overdetermination.
-In the case above, for example, we assume that $A=1$, $B=1$ and $C=1$ \textit{all} count as actual causes of $E=1$.